Why a Family Perspective in Policymaking?

 Examples of Extension’s Family Policy Education

 UW-Extension Jefferson County’s Family Living Program is a leader in local family policy education.
 Between 1995 and 2008, local educators led the planning and implementation of 13 Family Impact Seminars.
 Local Family Impact Seminars are a research-based model of policy education adapted from state and national models.
 Seminar topics ranged from juvenile crime prevention to family caregiving.
+These seminars resulted in a variety of outcomes from program development to policy implementation at the local level.
 Click Family Impact Seminar Fact Sheet for more information about these programs.